 Ethernet cards automatically select optimum speed.
 For 100 and 1,000 Mbps operation both sides must be capable of the same speed and wiring meet Cat5e or Cat 6 requirements.
 When connected to a hub Ethernet runs in half duplex (HDX).
 Ethernet switches allow simultaneous send and receive - Full Duplex (FDX).
 When using hub collisions get worse as utilization increases.
 Occasional collisions are nothing to worry about.
-Hubs are obsolete so rarely used on residential network.
+Hubs have been obsolete for years so rarely seen on a residential network.

 In Windows go to the Network Connections page and click on the interface you are using.
+Either use the GUI or type NCPA.CPL.
 If the word Status is not in bold the PC does not think that interface is connected to a network.
 If you prefer command line troubleshooting type the command: GETMAC -v.
 It will display each interface and whether or not Windows thinks it has an active connection.